neuralmagic/deepsparse/user-guide/README.md

 DeepSparse's key feature is its performance on commodity CPUs.
 DeepSparse is competitive with other CPU runtimes like ONNX Runtime for unoptimized dense models.
 However, when optimization techniques like pruning and quantization are applied to a model, DeepSparse can achieve an order-of-magnitude speedup.
 As an example, let's compare DeepSparse and ORT's performance on BERT.
-In SparseZoo, there is [90% pruned-quantized BERT]() which retains >99% of the accuracy of the baseline dense model.
+In SparseZoo, there is [90% pruned-quantized BERT](https://sparsezoo.neuralmagic.com/models/nlp%2Fsentiment_analysis%2Fobert-base%2Fpytorch%2Fhuggingface%2Fsst2%2Fpruned90_quant-none).

 Running this model on a `c6i.16xlarge` instance, DeepSparse achieves a ***12x speedup*** over ORT!

 ORT achieves 18.5 items/second running BERT (make sure you have ORT installed `pip install onnxruntime`):
 ```bash